Seasonal Eating: Late Summer Ratatouille

 2 ears of corn, peeled and kernels removed

-1. In a large, deep sauté pan or soup pot, heat the olive oil over medium heat.
-Add the onions with a sprinkle of salt and pepper and sauté for 3 minutes, until softening, being careful to not let them burn.
+1. In a soup pot, heat the olive oil over medium heat until shimmering.
+Add the onion with a sprinkle of salt and pepper.
+Stir and continue cooking until onions are soft, about 5 minutes.

 2. Add the eggplant and continue sautéing for another 2 minutes.
 Add in the squash and another sprinkle of salt and pepper.
 Cook for another 5 minutes, stirring occasionally.